Codaisseur/BB-Projects/Project-01/instructions.md

 # My Museum App

 Welcome to your very first project!
-In this project, we will be introducing you to all important concepts that you need to know about to build a front end app.
+In this project, we will be introducing you to all important concepts all the important concepts needed to build a front end app.

 The front end or _client side_ of an app, is the part of your app that the user sees and interacts with: everything you see on the screen.
 It is one of the three main parts of any sort of (web)app: